Enigmatic-Smile/docs/oaas/webhooks.md

 # Webhooks

-Fidel API uses webhooks to notify your application when relevant events happen in your account across multiple resources, namely with event types such as `brand.consent`, `marketplace.offer.live`, `marketplace.offer.updated`, `mid-request.succeeded`, `mid-request.failed`, `program.status`.
+Fidel API uses webhooks to notify your application when relevant events happen in your account across multiple resources, namely with event types such as `marketplace.offer.live`, `marketplace.offer.updated`.

 Fidel API will notify your registered webhook URLs as the event happens, via a HTTP POST request with a signature header for verification, which needs to be received and acknowledged in a timely manner.
 The HTTP request contains the event object as payload.